-- A. Grant Dates.
-Option grants shall be made on the dates specified below: - 1.
-Each individual serving as a non-employee Board member on the Plan Effective Date shall automatically be granted at that time a Nonstatutory Option to purchase 5,000 shares of Class A Common Stock, provided that individual has not previously been in the employ of the Corporation or any Parent or Subsidiary. - 2.
-Each individual who is first elected or appointed as a non-employee Board member on or after the Plan Effective Date shall automatically be granted, on the date of such initial election or appointment, a Nonstatutory Option to purchase 20,000/1/ shares of Class A Common Stock, provided that individual has not previously been in the employ of the Corporation or any Parent or Subsidiary. - 3.
-In the date of each Annual Stockholders Meeting, beginning with the 1998 Annual Stockholders Meeting, each individual who is to continue to serve as a non-employee Board member, whether or not that individual is standing for reelection to the Board at that particular Annual Meeting, shall automatically be granted a Nonstatutory Option to purchase 5,000/2/ shares of Class A Common Stock, provided such individual has served as a non-employee Board member for at least six (6) months.
+A. Grant Dates.
+Option grants shall be made on the dates specified below:

+1. Each individual serving as a non-employee Board member on the Plan Effective Date shall automatically be granted at that time a Nonstatutory Option to purchase 5,000 shares of Class A Common Stock, provided that individual has not previously been in the employ of the Corporation or any Parent or Subsidiary.

+2. Each individual who is first elected or appointed as a non-employee Board member on or after the Plan Effective Date shall automatically be granted, on the date of such initial election or appointment, a Nonstatutory Option to purchase 20,000/2/ shares of Class A Common Stock, provided that individual has not previously been in the employ of the Corporation or any Parent or Subsidiary.

+3. In the date of each Annual Stockholders Meeting, beginning with the 1998 Annual Stockholders Meeting, each individual who is to continue to serve as a non-employee Board member, whether or not that individual is standing for reelection to the Board at that particular Annual Meeting, shall automatically be granted a Nonstatutory Option to purchase 5,000/3/ On September 8, 2000, the stockholders approved increase from 4,000 shares to 5,000 shares. shares of Class A Common Stock, provided such individual has served as a non-employee Board member for at least six (6) months.
 There shall be no limit on the number of such 5,000 share option grants any one non-employee Board member may receive over his or her period of Board service, and non-employee Board members who have previously been in the employ of the Corporation (or any Parent or Subsidiary) shall be eligible to receive one or more such annual option grants over their period of continued Board service.